SECTION 1. This act shall be known and may be cited as the “Internet Freedom Act.”

 SECTION 3.
 Chapter 25C of the General Laws is hereby amended by adding the following section:-

-“Paid prioritization”, management of internet service by a broadband internet access service to directly or indirectly favor some internet traffic over other internet traffic based upon content, source, ownership, type or in exchange for consideration, monetary or otherwise, from a third party or to benefit an affiliated entity.
+"Paid prioritization", the management of a broadband provider’s network to directly or indirectly favor some traffic over other traffic, including through use of techniques such as traffic shaping, prioritization, resource reservation, or other forms of preferential traffic management, either: (1) in exchange for consideration, monetary or otherwise, from a third party; or (2) to benefit an affiliated entity.

-“Reasonable network management”, a network management practice that is appropriate and tailored to achieving a legitimate network management purpose, taking into account the particular network architecture and any technology and operational limitations of the broadband internet access service provider.
+“Reasonable network management”, a practice that has a primarily technical network management justification but does not include other business practices.
+A network management practice is reasonable if it is primarily used for and tailored to achieving a legitimate network management purpose, taking into account the particular network architecture and technology of the broadband internet access service.

 “Throttle”, intentional manipulation including, but not limited to, selectively slowing, speeding, altering, degrading, interfering with, enhancing, or privileging of internet service by a broadband internet access service provider.

-“Consumer”, any individual or entity that uses a broadband internet access service.
+“Consumer”, any individual or entity that uses a broadband internet access service in the commonwealth.

 (1) shall not block lawful content, applications, or services, subject to reasonable network management;

-(d) The attorney general shall enforce this section through adjudication of complaints alleging such violations in accordance with sections one to fourteen A, inclusive, of chapter 93 of the General Laws.
+(d) The attorney general shall enforce this section through adjudication of complaints alleging such violations in accordance with sections one to fourteen A, inclusive, of chapter 93.

 (e) Nothing in this section supersedes any obligation or authorization a provider of broadband internet access service may have to address the needs of emergency communications or law enforcement, public safety, or national security authorities, consistent with or as permitted by applicable law, or limits a provider’s ability to do so, or prohibits reasonable efforts by a provider of broadband internet access service to address copyright infringement or other unlawful activities.

-(f) Nothing in this section shall be construed to limit a consumer’s choice of service plan or a consumer’s control over a chosen broadband internet access service, or the ability of broadband internet access service providers to offer specialized services.
+(f) Nothing in this section shall be construed to limit a consumer’s choice of service plan or a consumer’s control over a chosen broadband internet access service.

 SECTION 4.
-Chapter 10 of the General Laws is hereby amended by adding the following section:
+Chapter 30B of the General Laws is hereby amended by adding the following section:-

-(a) There shall be established and set up on the books of the commonwealth an internet consumer access fund to be administered by the treasurer.
-The fund shall consist of monies received and recovered by the office of the attorney general from lawsuits related to sections one to fourteen A, inclusive, of chapter 93 of the General Laws, or funds otherwise designated to this account.
+Section 78. (a) There is hereby established and set up on the books of the commonwealth an internet consumer access fund to be administered by the treasurer.
+The fund shall consist of monies received and recovered by the office of the attorney general from lawsuits related to sections one to fourteen A, inclusive, of chapter 93, or funds otherwise designated to this account.

 (b) The treasurer shall make distributions from the internet consumer access account for purposes consistent with ensuring equal access to the free flow of information over the internet.